rich-iannone/DiagrammeR/README.md

 Creating attributes and setting values for them is often useful because we can do further work with the attributes (e.g., mutate values or migrate them during traversals).
 Furthermore, we can create aesthetic properties based on numerical or categorical data.

 Don’t worry if attribute values weren’t set during the creation of the associated nodes or edges.
-They are many functions available to select nodes or edges and work with their attributes (and often, this is the more efficient strategy as we can target nodes/edges based on their properties).
-Here is an example where we select a node based on its `value` attribute and modify its `color`:
+There are many functions available for both selecting nodes or edges and also for making changes to node/edge attributes.
+Often, this is the more efficient strategy as we can target nodes/edges based on their properties.
+Here is an example where we select a node based on its `value` attribute and modify its `color` node aesthetic attribute:

 ```r
 e_graph <-